 Their faces are glued to their phones.
 All they do is download apps and play all sorts of addictive games…

-Wait till their parents get their credit card statement at the end of the month.
+Wait till their parents receive their credit card statements at the end of the month.

 Well, with Apple’s gift card – at least there’s a cap… they can’t spend more than the gift card’s fixed amount.

 That’s good news for mommy and daddy, and for the boy, too… at least now he doesn’t have to worry about his parents confiscating his iPhone.